- Things got testy the last time the Yankees and Red Sox met.

 In today’s MLB preview, we will take a look at the entire Yankees-Sox series, evaluating the starting pitching matchups, bullpens, offensive stars, trends and any plays we like.
 Make sure to check back throughout the series for market info and updated analysis/picks.
 Let’s get to it.

 Both sharp sides hit in game one, as reverse line movement on both the Yankees and under wound up being right.
 In game 2, the Red Sox are once again a trendy dog getting more than 60% of moneyline bets.
 Interestingly enough, they are much smaller dogs with Rick Porcello starting instead of David Price.
 When the game was taken off the board yesterday when Price was scratched, the line was NYY -177, BOS +152.
-It reopened at NYY -137, BOS +117 at Bookmaker.
+It reopened at NYY -137, BOS +117.

 Though the Sox are getting the majority of bets, the Yankees have remained near their “re-opened” number.
 There isn’t a ton of market agreement, as some books have moved the line a few cents towards Boston and other moving a few cents towards New York, showing that a “sharp” side may be non-existent for this game. — Mark Gallant